Personal pronouns in Spanish: The use of vusted and vuestra merced

 The variant vusted/vustedes is mostly a regionalism in some countries in South America.
 It is common in isolated areas of Colombia and Venezuela.
 Other speakers consider it archaic because it is an older form of a contraction of vuestra merced.
-In Colombia, it is common for people to use su merced interchangeably with usted.
-Su merced can be used in the vocative case as well such as when speaking to an older person, as in Su merced, ¿por qué no vienen vusted y sus nietos a mi casa esta tarde?
+Over time, vuestra merced shifted from an honorific noun phrase to a pronoun through a process of phonetic reduction and grammaticalization, with commonly described intermediate forms such as vuesarced and vusted before the standardized form usted became dominant in most varieties of Spanish.
+Some regional speech communities preserve these transitional or related forms.
+In parts of Colombia, su merced remains in use and may function interchangeably with usted as a respectful form of address.
+Su merced can also appear in the vocative case when addressing an older person, as in Su merced, ¿por qué no vienen vusted y sus nietos a mi casa esta tarde?

 Vuestra merced (literally "your grace") is the origin of usted, usarcé and similar forms that govern third-person verb forms with a second-person function.
 They are now confined mostly to period works.

 It is unlikely that the similar-sounding Arabic أستاذ (ʾustāḏ), meaning "professor", was involved in the formation of Spanish usted because of the weakness of the semantic link and the fact that usted is not documented before 1598, (Note: See the online Corpus del Español, for example) over a century after the fall of Moorish Granada.